microsoft/ML-For-Beginners/Web-App/README.md

 ## Credits

 "Build a Web App" was written with ♥️ by [Jen Looper](https://twitter.com/jenlooper).

+♥️ The quizzes were written by Rohan Raj.

 The dataset is sourced from [Kaggle](https://www.kaggle.com/NUFORC/ufo-sightings).

 The web app architecture was suggested in part by [this article](https://towardsdatascience.com/how-to-easily-deploy-machine-learning-models-using-flask-b95af8fe34d4) and [this repo](https://github.com/abhinavsagar/machine-learning-deployment) by Abhinav Sagar.